Meet Your Guides

 Greg Daniel

 I grew up on a turkey farm in southern Ontario, which led to a love of being outside, working with my hands, and being surrounded by animals.
 I own a masonry business that I operate throughout the other 3 seasons and have been in the masonry trade for 13 years.
 In my spare time, I like to go backpacking, hiking, canoeing, fishing, or practicing my archery, anything to keep me outdoors.
 Much like the dogs, I am considered quite food driven, so I also enjoy cooking from my garden, foraging, and have recently taken up the art of mead making.
-It’s my first season at winterdance, and I’m super excited to be part of the pack.
+It’s my first season at Winterdance, and I’m super excited to be part of the pack.

 Darren Lum